rodonile/floating-inductor-simulator/README.md

 ## Bill of materials (BOM)
 ![Alt text](./images/bom.png)

 The bill of material is also available in the [ibom.html](ibom.html) file (interactive html format, to be opened with a web browser).
+The components I used to build the circuit are available as a [csv file](components-digikey.csv) (they were ordered from Digikey).

 ## Gerbers
 Gerber files are available in [releases](https://github.com/rodonile/floating-inductor-simulator/releases).
 The board is a 4-layer PCB.
 Designed with JSCPCB design rules.